-The data used in this paper is from the global VAR dataset from Mohaddes and Raissi (2018) updated to include 2018Q4 (the most recent available data).
-We also use quarterly energy commodity prices data from World Bank (WB) for the natural logarithm of the nominal price of oil, gas and coal.1 The Global VAR dataset includes the most relevant quarterly macroeconomic variables for the 33 largest economies, accounting overall for more than 80% of the global economy as of 2018.
-The energy commodity prices raw data are shown in Figure 1.
-The series followed similar trends and experienced strong growth from beginning of 2000 to the US financial crisis when they dramatically dropped; resurged from 2010 up to another drop in 2014; and a final resurge in 2017-2018.
-There is, however, large heterogeneity across them with gas for example being more volatile from 2000 to 2009.
-Therefore, our out-of-sample period from 2000 to 2018 corresponds to very volatile prices and overperforming a simple random walk benchmark might be not straightforward.
+The data used in this paper is from the global VAR dataset from Mohaddes and Raissi (2018) for the period 1979Q1 to 2018Q4 (the most recent available data).
+The Global VAR dataset includes the most relevant quarterly macroeconomic variables for the 33 largest economies, accounting overall for more than 90% of the global economy as of 2018.
+For each country, this dataset includes the following variables: real gross domestic product, inflation rate, short-term interest rate, long-term interest rate, deflated exchange rate, and real equity prices.
+We also use quarterly energy commodity prices data from WB for the natural logarithm of the nominal price of oil, gas and coal.
+We use the global indices series as reported by the WB.
+The global gas prices indexes are constructed using Laspeyres indexes.
+Weights are based on five-year consumption volumes for Europe, U.S. and Japan (LNG prices), weights are updated by the WB every five years.
+Coal prices are the average prices of Australian and South African coal prices.
+Global crude oil prices are equally weighted average price of Brent, Dubai Fateh, and West Texas Intermediate.
+All the original series are denominated in nominal US dollars.
+All the energy commodity prices original indices are denominated in nominal US dollars $(2010=100.^3$ The energy commodity prices raw data are shown in Figure 1.
+Collectively the series followed similar trends and experienced strong growth from the beginning of 2000 to the US financial crisis when they dramatically dropped; they resurged from 2010 with another drop in 2014, and a final resurge in 2017-2018.
+There is, however, large heterogeneity across the individual series with gas, for example, being more volatile from 2000 to 2009.
+Therefore, the considered out-of-sample period from 2000 to 2018 corresponds to very volatile prices and overperforming a simple random walk benchmark might be not straightforward.